Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 ![How pytest-run-parallel handles running tests.
 Tests run one-by-one in a thread pool.](/posts/numpy-thread-safe-test-suite/pytest-run-parallel-diagram.png)

 > How pytest-run-parallel handles running tests.
-Tests are run one-by-one in separate thread pool.
+Tests are run one-by-one in separate thread pools.
 Basically, a test is run many times in parallel with itself.

 **\*Note**: This is distinct from tools like [pytest-xdist](https://pytest-xdist.readthedocs.io/en/stable/). pytest-run-parallel does not speed up the testing time by running all test in the same thread pool.
 The plugin typically increases testing duration since it runs each test multiple times.\*